If

 While many surfaces can conduct and

-retain heat, it is essential to
+retain heat, it is essential to minimize

-minimize contact with asphalt,
+contact with asphalt, concrete, stones, sand,

-concrete, stones, sand, and hot
+and hot surfaces.

 Check Their Paws Frequently